 Answer: Waitlisted is the ubernology to describe an account they have put on hold for some reason.
-A lot of times waitlisted is done so Uber can get the driver’s attention.
-Normally the driver will reach out to Uber and then they will let them know what the problem is.
-Uber usually reach out to the driver first before placing the account on hold.
+A lot of times, waitlisted is done so Uber can get the driver’s attention.
+Normally the driver will reach out to Uber, and then they will let them know what the problem is.
+Uber usually reaches out to the driver first before placing the account on hold.

 Waitlisted is different from being rejected.
 The rejected status means that you are likely done for good with Uber and can no longer drive.
 However, some stuff we have listed below can lead to deactivation.
 You should take a look at these before contacting or responding to customer support about your account.

-Top reasons for an account to become waitlisted in 2018:
+Top reasons for an account to become waitlisted:

-☛ Documents: Your document(s) has expired and need updating – This is an easy fix.
+☛ Documents: Your document(s) has expired and needs updating – This is an easy fix.
 Just send your updated document to Uber.
 They should have your account reactivated within 24-48 hours unless there is an issue with your document.
 If your documents have been dinged as fraudulent will definitely cause your account to be temporarily suspended.

 ☛ No U Sign – If you are in a city that requires you to have the “U” Sign trade dressing in your vehicle and you do not.
 If this is you, you need to head to your local Greenlight location and pick one up.
-Or, click here to request one online.
-If you do have a U Sign already, but been deactivated because of it.
+Or, click here to request one online if you have a U Sign already but have been deactivated because of it.
 It could be you do not have it up in the correct location(s) or forgot to put it up.
 If you get a ticket because you did not have your U Sign properly displayed – Uber will not be responsible.

 ☛ Accept a Street Hail – You are NOT allowed to solicit rides or take riders via street hailing.
-Therefore it is against the policy of Uber for you to take trips/riders that did not naturally come to you via the app.
+Therefore it is against Uber’s policy for you to take trips/riders that did not naturally come to you via the app.

 ■ You exchange personal contact info with riders so they can specifically call you to prearrange rides.